Our Community. Your Foundation.

 As a tax-exempt, public charity, the SouthCoast Community Foundation offers donors the guidance and flexibility to fulfill their philanthropic goals.
-We serve a range of charitable individuals and corporations whose main concern is improving the quality of life in our community.
+We serve a range of charitable individuals, families, and corporations whose main concern is improving the quality of life in our community.

 Since 1995, the SouthCoast Community Foundation has given rise to philanthropic giving across the SouthCoast region.

 In its first year of operation, the SouthCoast Community Foundation received its first charitable gift of $100,000.
 In 1997, we invested $1 million to establish Youth Entitled to Success (Project YES), spearheading drug abuse prevention and education efforts in our community.